 For the full curry:

-- Full amount of curry paste from above
+- Yellow curry paste from above

 - 250 g mushrooms – chopped